 LL.M.
 Degree Requirements

 LL.M. students are generally enrolled in courses and seminars with upper-level J.D. students.
 To learn more about our curriculum, visit the Academics department of the Law School website.

 S.J.D.
 Degree Requirements

 Many applicants for admission to the S.J.D. program have already completed the Law School's LL.M. program.
 In some cases, the Graduate Committee considers applicants who have received the LL.M. or its equivalent from another U.S. law school and from those who have already achieved professional distinction in law teaching, private practice or government service.
-Applicants who do not already hold the Law School's LL.M. must completed two semesters in residence demonstrating sufficient ability in a program of study consisting of 24 hours of courses, seminars and/or independent study as may be prescribed and approved by the chair of the Graduate Studies Committee.
+Applicants who do not already hold the Law School's LL.M. must complete two semesters in residence as a "Provisional" S.J.D. student demonstrating honors ability in a program of study consisting of 24 hours of courses, seminars and/or independent study as may be prescribed and approved by the chair of the Graduate Studies Committee.

 In addition, applicants for the S.J.D. program should submit the same materials required for LL.M. applications, taking particular care to describe the applicant's reasons for wanting to pursue the degree and its relevance to his or her planned career.

 S.J.D. candidates must complete a dissertation in an oral exam by a committee consisting of the dissertation supervisor and two other faculty members experienced in the field of the student’s research.
 The dissertation must make an original contribution to legal literature and demonstrate mastery of the principles of scholarly research and critical analysis.
 The dissertation should be publishable as a book or a series of law review articles.
 After the oral exam, the committee will report to the faculty its opinion of the candidate’s work and fitness for the degree.
 The dissertation may be submitted and the oral exam held at any time within five years of the student’s admission to the S.J.D. program.
 This period may be extended if the student shows good cause submitted in writing to the graduate committee.

 The Law School does not typically offer financial aid to S.J.D. students.

 GRADUATE STUDIES OFFICE